maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-00-FUNDAMENTALS.md

 **Key Concepts:**
 - How to destructure function parameters (props)?

+You can destruct a function parameter using {}.

+example :

+function Car({color}) {
+  return (
+    <h2>My car is {color}!</h2>
+  );
+}

+Here, we will only retrieve the color value passed as an argument.

 - Why can't you modify state directly in React?

+By directly modifying the value of a variable in React, React does not know that the value has been modified and therefore cannot render it.
+The only way to modify a state is via its internal setState function.

 - How spread creates new objects/arrays?

+Spread create a new array/objey by unpacking the original array/object and making a shallow copy.
+Which is a copy of the reference to the original object, modifying an embedded object in the copy will also affect the original, and vice versa.

 ### 1.3 Promises & Async/Await (15 min)
 **Why:** Data fetching in React uses async operations.